-Check out the chart below to see if you’re able to legally buy alcohol in your state on New Year’s Eve and New Year’s Day.
+Check out the chart below to see if you’re legally able to purchase alcohol in your state on New Year’s Eve and New Year’s Day and have a very happy 2025!

 Get the latest in beer, wine, and cocktail culture sent straight to your inbox.